H2CO3/Sparkling/doc/tutorial.md

 ## Arrays

-To define an array you can compose array literals:
+To create an array you can write array literals:

-    var empty = {};
+    var empty = [];
-    var primes = { 2, 3, 5 };
+    var primes = [ 2, 3, 5 ];

 You can create an array contaning different types of values.
 Array indexing starts with zero.

-    > print({ 1, 2, 3, "hello" }[3]);
+    > print([ 1, 2, 3, "hello" ][3]);
     hello

 It is also possible to modify an element in the array by assigning to it:

-    > var empty = {};
+    > var a = ["baz"];
-    > empty["foo"] = "bar";
+    > empty[0] = "bar";
-    > print(empty["foo"]);
+    > print(empty[0]);
     bar

-You can remove an element from an array by setting it to `nil`.

 To get the number of elements in an array, use the `length` property – similarly to strings.

-    var arr = { "foo", "bar", "baz" };
+    var arr = [ "foo", "bar", "baz" ];
     print(arr.length);

 Prints `3`.

-It is also possible to create arrays with non-integer indices (in fact, array keys/indices can have any type).
-The order of elements in an array (e. g. when enumerated using an iterator) is unspecified.
+To add an element to the array, use `push()`:

+	> var a = [];
+	> a.push(1);
+	> a.push(2);
+	> a
+	= [
+	    1
+	    2
+	]

+To remove the last element of a non-empty array, call `pop()`.

+You can remove an element from the middle of an array by calling its `erase` method with the appropriate index:

+    > var a = [ "foo", "bar", "baz" ];
+    > a.erase(1);
+    > print(a);
+    [
+        "foo"
+        "baz"
+    ]

+## Hashmaps

+Hashmaps are associative containers (key-value pairs).
+Keys can be of any type except `nil` and the `NaN` floating-point value.
+Values can be of any type and value.

-To create an associative array, use associative array literals.
-Keys and values are separated by a colon:
+To create a hashmap, use hashmap literals.
+Keys and values are separated by a
+colon:

     var words = { "cheese": "fromage", "apple": "pomme" };

-It is even possible to intermix the two types:
+It is even possible to intermix multiple types:

-    var mixed = { "foo", "bar": "baz", "quirk", "lol": 1337 };
+    var mixed = { 0: "foo", "bar": "baz", 2: "quirk", "lol": 1337 };

 Here, `"foo"` will have the key 0, `"baz"` corresponds to `"bar"`, `"quirk"` to 2, and 1337 to `"lol"`.

-Array members corresponding to a string key can be accessed using the convenience duble-colon notation:

-    an_array::some_member

-is the same as

-    an_array["some_member"]

-By the way, this is one idiomatic way of implementing and using modules or libraries in Sparkling: one assigns functions as members to a global array and accesses them using the dot notation.
+By the way, this is one idiomatic way of implementing and using modules or libraries in Sparkling: one assigns functions as members to a global hashmap and accesses them using the bracket notation.

-Use the `keys` and `values` properies of an array to retrieve an array of all keys and all values, respectively.
+Use the `keys` and `values` methods of hashmaps to retrieve an array of all keys and all values, respectively.
 The following code snippet:

     var a = { "foo": "bar", "baz": "quirk" };
-    print(a.keys);
-    print(a.values);
+    print(a.keys());
+    print(a.values());

-outputs this:
+may output this:

-	(
+	[
-		0: "baz"
+		"baz"
-		1: "foo"
+		"foo"
-	)
-	(
+	]
+	[
-		0: "quirk"
+		"quirk"
-		1: "bar"
+		"bar"
-	)
+	]

+## Objects, methods, properties

+Sparkling contains syntactic (and somewhat semantic) sugar for treating certain values as objects.
+Some of the built-in types as well as user-defined values can be used in an object-oriented manner.
+More specificallly:

+ - Strings, arrays and functions have built-in properties and a "class descriptor" which contains functions.
+These functions can be used as methods and/or property accessors on the aforementioned values when called with the `obj.method()` or `obj.property` syntax.

+ - Hashmaps also have this kind of class descriptor, but they are treated differently.
+When a method or a property accessor is called on a hashmap, it's first searched for in the hashmap itself (recursively, through the `"super"` chain).
+And only if it is not found there, will the lookup mechanism revert to searching in the default class descriptor of hashmaps.

+ - User info values can be added to the global class descriptor using the C API, on a per-instance basis.
+There's no default class for them.

+Classes and objects can inherit from one another.
+If a method or property cannot be found on a particular object, then its ancestors are searched recursively, by means of the `"super"` key:

+	var superObj = {
+		"foo": function(self, n) {
+			print("n = ", n);
+		}
+	};

+	var other = {
+		"super": superObj,
+		"bar": function(self, k) {
+			print("k = ", k);
+		}
+	};

+	> other.bar(42);
+	k = 42
+	> other.foo(1337);
+	n = 1337

+Property accessors follow a special structure.
+A snippet of code is worth a thousand words:

+    var anObject = {
+        "awesumProperty": {
+            "get": function(self /*, name */) {
+                return self["backingMember"];
+            },
+            "set": function(self, newValue /*, name */) {
+                self["backingMember"] = newValue;
+            }
+        }
+    };

+With this setup, the expression

+    anObject.awesumProperty

+will call the getter (and yield its return value), whereas the assignment

+    anObject.awesumProperty = 1337;

+will call the setter with the value `1337`.
+NB: the property setter syntax ignores the return value of the setter and always yields the right-hand-side of the assignment.
+(Given the usual semantics of the assignment statement, you shouldn't expect anything else anyway.)

+**It is strongly recommended that your getter methods do not modify state or otherwise perform side effects.** People expect getters to be pure functions.

+If a getter or setter method – in the structure described above – is not found on an object (nor anywhere in its ancestor chain), **and** if the object is a hashmap itself, then raw hashmap indexing (with the property name as a string key) will take place instead.
+(Beware: this means that you have to implement both accessor functions for read-only properties as well, else the accessor structure will be overwritten upon an accidental assignment.)

 ## Expressions: